This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

 These varieties produce fruits, buds, and runners continuously if the temperature is between 35 to 85 degrees.
 Albions are a variety that fall under this and are delicious.

 June-bearing or the summer bearing strawberries that produce lots of fruits at one time during June.
-These are what the famous Hood Strawberries Oregon is known for are.
+These are type of strawberry that Hood Strawberries are.

 The everbearing or the perpetual strawberries produce two harvests in a year: Once in June and another one during late summer.